-2 Indian states hold elections Modi’s party expected to win
+2 Indian states hold elections; Modi’s party expected to win

 Modi took to Twitter to urge voters to participate in large numbers and exercise their right to vote and “enrich the festival of democracy.”

+Voters were seen lining up to vote outside polling booths and getting their identities checked before voting in Mumbai, the capital of Maharashtra state, where a coalition between Modi’s party and Shiv Sena is expected to retain power, according to opinion polls.

+Being the home of Bollywood, celebrities were also seen outside polling stations in Mumbai to cast their votes.

-The BJP’s high-voltage election campaigning aggressively raised the nationalism plank by focusing on the government’s scrapping of disputed Kashmir’s special status in early August and it targeted the opposition on national security and corruption.
+The BJP’s high-voltage election campaigning aggressively raised the nationalism plank by focusing on the government’s scrapping of disputed Kashmir’s special status in early August and targeting the opposition on national security and corruption.
+The party has pledged to work towards making the state drought-free.

-In Maharashtra, where the BJP and Shiv Sena coalition is expected to retain power according to opinion polls, the BJP has pledged to work toward making the state drought-free.

-Opinion surveys predicted a BJP romp in Harayana too, where its main opposition, the Congress party, could face a near decimation.
+Opinion surveys predicted a BJP romp in Haryana too, where its main opposition, the Congress party, could face a near decimation.
 Congress, however, is hoping to recover from its national election rout last spring and make a comeback in the state.

-The traffic in Haryana was scanty as most people remained indoors.
-Voters said they were voting for issues related “employment.”
+The traffic in Haryana was light as most people remained indoors.
+Voters said they were voting for issues related to employment.

 “We want someone who is educated to rule our state and fix our problems,” said Mohamad Sajid, a voter in Mewat district.